pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 #### Screw
 > {{< video-webm src="/videos/headset-adjust/eyecam-screw.webm" >}}

-The ball joint controls the firmness of the eye camera.
-Adjust the socket screw to increase or decrease the firmness.
+You can adjust the set screw to control the movement of the eye camera about the ball joint.
+We recommend setting the set screw so that you can still move the eye camera by hand but not so loose that the eye camera moves when moving the head.
+You can also tighten the set screw to fix the eye camera in place.

 <aside class="notice">
   Before you calibrate, make sure to properly adjust the headset to get optimal eye detection and world camera FOV.